 Medicaid Resource Center

-ANCOR advocates to strengthen access to services, including protecting Medicaid from potential cuts that would harm community-based services for people with I/DD.
-We invite all ANCOR members to join us in providing education and resources, which will support federal and state lawmakers to understand the value of I/DD services and how Medicaid funding cuts impact access to these crucial and life-saving services.
+ANCOR advocates to strengthen access to services, including protecting Medicaid from cuts that would harm community-based services for people with I/DD.
+The resources provided below will support you in taking action to protect and strengthen services and learn more about how Medicaid services support people with I/DD.

 Summary of Medicaid Provisions in H.R.
 1